Everest base camp trek 12 days

 Trip overview

-Everest Base Camp trek with Himalaya View Treks in Nepal is said to be the king of all walkers’ holidays on earth.
+Trek to Everest Base Camp with Himalaya View Treks in Nepal is said to be the king of all walkers’ holidays on earth.
 In other words, doing EBC is similar to a feat once done by a legendary mountain climber, Sir Edmund Hillary.
-Your average cost of an EBC trekking is so much more worth the trip.
-5364m.
-The Everest base camp trek 12-day Itinerary offers adventure lovers around the world a chance to reach Everest Base Camp at a comfortable pace.
+Your average cost of EBC treks is so much more worth the trip—5364 m.
+The Everest base camp trek 12-day trip Itinerary offers adventure lovers worldwide a chance to reach the Base of Everest comfortably.

 HIMALAYA VIEW TREKS Everest base camp trek altitude in Nepal allows better acclimatization to help you feel good.
 This is the key to any successful trekking in the Everest region.
-Moreover, you get the opportunity to chat and learn about the brave Sherpa people & their lifestyles.
+Moreover, you can chat and learn about the brave Sherpa people & their lifestyles.
 Our trail goes through the famous villages of Namche and Khumjung.
-Furthermore, a visit to the Tyangboche monastery also echoes the famous Sherpa culture.
+Furthermore, visiting the Tyangboche monastery also echoes the famous Sherpa culture.
+Gorakshep is the last camp of the 12-day Everest Base Camp trek elevation of Gorakshep is 5160m from sea level.
+From Gorakshep, you can hike Kalapatthar at 5545m. and Everest Base Camp at 5364m.

-Journey to Everest Base Camp – Views From Kala Patthar
+Journey to Sherpa Kingdom Khumbu, Base of Mt Everest – Incredible Views from Kala Patthar

 Get ready to write a legendary travel story about your journey in Nepal.
-Share it with your loved ones when you get back home from trekking to Everest.
+Share it with your loved ones when you return from Trekking to Everest Base Camp.

-Moreover, the wonderful Everest base Camp’s 12-day journey begins with a short flight to Lukla, a lovely Sherpa town.
+Moreover, the Superb Everest Base Camp Trek 11 night 12-day journey begins with a short flight to Lukla airport from Kathmandu, a lovely Sherpa Kingdom of Khumbu Valley.
 After landing at Lukla, trekkers will meet the rest of the crew members.
-To reach the Khumbu capital of Namche Bazaar, the route passes through the little town of Phakding.
+The route passes through the little town of Phakding to reach the Khumbu capital of Namche Bazaar.
 From here on, we enter the striking Sagarmatha National Park Entry Point (the World’s highest national park).
-To acclimatize, we do a steep hike up to the Everest View Hotel.
+We do a steep hike up to the Everest View Hotel to acclimatize.
 From the vantage point of this popular hotel, we get our first views of some of the highest peaks on earth.
-12 days Regular Everest base camp trek breakdown cost as per group size booking open for March / April and May 2024.
-Although, Trip to EBC Itinerary includes a general route.
-The best seasons are Spring March/April/May. and Autumn Sep/Oct/Nov to Dec.

 At the end of it all, the Everest Base Camp trip concludes after we reach the peak of Kalapathar at 5545m.
 We then trace our steps back to Namche Bazaar for a deserving restful night.
 The next morning we hike down to Lukla for our flight back to Kathmandu & the comforts of our hotel.